From Task to Tutorial: An Automated GUI Framework for Excel Tutorial Document and Video Creation: Approach

 \subsubsection{Tutorial Video Synthesis}

-Upon receiving a JSON file containing multi-modal resources, the video constructor generates and integrates following segments: \begin{enumerate} \item Introduction.
-The video title, initial background, and task overview are combined to form the introductory segment, enabling users to quickly understand the tutorial’s theme. \item Initial state presentation.
-The initial screenshots are displayed with predefined text explaining, which represent the starting point. \item Step-by-step demonstration.
-For each operation step, the constructor iteratively processes the content, including the step index, step title, annotated action image, and step description. \item Final state presentation.
-Upon task completion, the final state screenshots are displayed, indicating that they represent the completed outcome. \item Ending segment.
-Following common practices in instructional videos, the tutorial concludes with a message thanking users for watching. \end{enumerate}
+Upon receiving a JSON file containing multi-modal resources, the video constructor generates and integrates the following segments: (1) Introduction.
+The video title, initial background, and task overview are combined to form the introductory segment, enabling users to quickly understand the tutorial’s theme.
+(2) Initial state presentation.
+The initial screenshot is displayed together with predefined explanatory text, representing the starting point of the task.
+(3) Step-by-step demonstration.
+For each operation step, the constructor iteratively processes the content, including the step index, step title, annotated action image, and step description.
+(4) Final state presentation.
+Upon task completion, the final state screenshots are displayed, indicating that they represent the completed outcome.
+(5) Ending segment.
+Following common practices in instructional videos, the tutorial concludes with a message thanking users for watching.

-Besides, all video segments are accompanied by audio narration.
+In addition, all video segments are accompanied by audio narration.
 Subtitles and audio are precisely synchronized to ensure audiovisual consistency, thereby providing an engaging learning experience ~\cite{brame2017effective,kay2014developing}.
 From a visual design perspective, we adopt adaptive typography to ensure that video titles of varying lengths are evenly distributed across line widths, producing a harmonious presentation that satisfies aesthetic constraints.
 In addition, we carefully design the overall tutorial layout to maintain a clean and organized structure, thereby preventing learners from becoming overwhelmed by redundant or densely packed information~\cite{kay2014developing,clark2011learning}.